OCHA-DAP/DAP-System/DAP-System/resources/readme/readme.txt

 3 - sample.sql (optional, setting up some users)

 #additional configuration
+The app needs 2 config files(dap-config, dap-secret).
+A sample of dap-config can be found in resources/config_sample

 1 folder needs to be set up for logs  (default: /opt/dap/logs) 1 folder needs to be set up for config(default: /opt/dap/config)